wikimedia/mediawiki-extensions-Wikibase/lib/packages/wikibase/internal-serialization/README.md

 ## Library structure

 The Wikibase DataModel objects can all be serialized to a generic format from which the objects can later be reconstructed.
-This is done via a set of `Serializers/Serializer` implementing objects.
+This is done via a set of `Serializers\Serializer` implementing objects.
 These objects turn for instance a `Claim` object into a data structure containing only primitive types and arrays.
-This data structure can thus be readily fed to `json_encode`, serialize, or the like.
-The process of reconstructing the objects from such a serialization is provided by objects implementing the `Deserializers/Deserializer` interface.
+This data structure can thus be readily fed to `json_encode`, `serialize`, or the like.
+The process of reconstructing the objects from such a serialization is provided by objects implementing the `Deserializers\Deserializer` interface.

 Serializers can be obtained via an instance of `SerializerFactory` and deserializers can be obtained via an instance of `DeserializerFactory`.
 You are not allowed to construct these serializers and